 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-Goochland County is beginning an effort to replace all of the County’s private street signs starting in June 2019.
+Goochland County began an effort to replace all of the County’s private street signs starting in June 2019.

 The County’s General Services Department has spent the better part of 6 months working to identify and create the new signs.
-The private street signs will be a change from the standardized green sign - white lettering combination that many residents are used to seeing on County roads.
-The private road signs will keep the white lettering but will switch to a brown background.
+The private street signs are being changed from the standardized green sign - white lettering combination that many residents are used to seeing on County roads.
+The private road signs keep the white lettering but switch to a brown background.
 The Federal Highway Administration allows for street signs to be green, brown, blue, or white (with black letters).
 Brown was chosen because it is the most cost effective to produce.

 All public roads will remain green with white lettering.
 In all, 789 signs will need to be replaced, a process that may take up to 18 to 24 months to complete.